Testing emergent gravity with mass densities of galaxy clusters

 One of the consequences of the EG model is in the distribution of the baryons in clusters.
 We can define the effective baryon fraction which is predicted by the EG model by introducing the following ratio

 where $M_b$ is the observed baryon mass and $M_{tot, EG}$ is the total mass which is predicted by the EG model.

-The results of the fig. \ref{baryon_fraction} imply that the EG effective baryon fraction is different in many aspects from the observed baryon fraction with the total mass $M_{tot, GR}$ defined by the weak lensing data.
-The first difference is the shape of the lines in \ref{baryon_fraction}: the EG model has a monotonically decreasing behaviour while the data shows that the baryon fraction is an increasing with the radius function.
-This means that the EG predicts baryons to be concentrated in the region around the cores of the galaxy clusters while the observations imply that the baryons are actually spread in the broader regions with highest fraction in the outskirts of the clusters.
-Secondly, the effective baryon fraction is almost twice as high close to the core (at $r \approx 0.1R_{200}$) which should be detected as it implies brighter cluster cores than we would observe in GR.
+The results of Fig. \ref{baryon_fraction} imply that the EG effective baryon fraction is different in many aspects from the observed baryon fraction with the total mass $M_{tot, GR}$ defined by the weak lensing data.
+The first difference is the shape of the lines in Fig. \ref{baryon_fraction}: the EG model has a monotonically decreasing behavior while the data shows that the baryon fraction is an increasing with the radius function.
+In agreement with \citet{Nieuwenhuizen:2016uxv} this means that the EG predicts baryons to be concentrated in the region around the cores of the galaxy clusters while the observations imply that the baryons are actually spread in the broader regions with highest fraction in the outskirts of the clusters.
+Second, the effective baryon fraction is almost twice as high close to the core (at $r \approx 0.1R_{200}$) which should be detected as it implies brighter cluster cores than we would observe in GR.
+This effect could be actually smaller if BCGs would be correctly taken into account by weak lensing data.
 In spite of these differences, the EG model predicts correctly the baryon fraction at the distances approximately $0.4R_{200} \leqslant r \leqslant 0.8R_{200}$.